 Families apply to the Catastrophic Illness in Children Relief Fund for their children's already incurred medical expenses, which result from an illness or health related condition.
-The illness or condition is assigned the appropriate diagnostic code based on Ingenix EncoderPro.com, a web-based service.
+The illness or condition is assigned the appropriate diagnostic code consistent with provider billing codes.

-Encoder Pro provides the International Classification of Diseases World Health Organization's Ninth Revision, Clinical Modifications ICD-9-CM codes and descriptions based on the official U.S. Department of Health and Human Services ICD-9-CM codes effective each current year.
+The International Classification of Diseases World Health Organization's, Clinical Modifications ICD-9-CM codes and descriptions are based on the official U.S. Department of Health and Human Services codes in effect for each year.
 ICD-9-CM classifies morbidity and mortality information for statistical purposes, indexing of hospital records by disease and operations, data storage and retrieval.
 It is designed with precise codes and a classification system that indexes health related conditions, diseases, and procedures, which help describe the clinical picture of the person and is used to classify morbidity data when compiling basic health statistics.
-The codes can contain up to five digits whenever a greater specificity of a diagnosis is required.
+The codes can contain up to five digits whenever a greater specificity